ViscousTests/website/content/docs/mind/optimism.md

 easily.
 It is temping to blame the world when things go wrong after all.

+See https://publicism.info/science/infinity/10.html for a deep dive on another definition of optimism I like: "The Principle of Optimism: All evils are caused by insufficient knowledge.".

 Categories: [Mind]({{< relref "/" >}}?Mind=true)

 Backlinks: [Potential Life Missions]({{< relref "/docs/potential-life-missions.md" >}}),